 4. Cost of Nutrients- In aquaponics, fish feed is used to provide nutrients to the fish, which is cheaper compared to the chemical nutrients used to feed the plants in the hydroponics system.

-5. Less Use of Water- Aquaponics uses less water compared to hydroponics because aquaponics is a recirculating system.
+5. Less Use of Water- Aquaponics uses less water than hydroponics because aquaponics is a recirculating system.

 Q: What is the right pH level in aquaponics?

-Q: How do I lower pH in my aquaponics system?
+Q: How do I lower the pH level in my aquaponics system?

-Q: How do I raise pH in my aquaponics system?
+Q: How do I raise the pH in my aquaponics system?

-A: To raise the pH level in aquaponics, using calcium carbonate and potassium carbonate is recommended.
+A: To raise the pH level in aquaponics, calcium carbonate and potassium carbonate are recommended.